apoiat/ESX_Documents/README.md

 ## Introduction
-This script provides creation, signing, copying and displaying of documents to enrich players' roleplaying experience for fivem servers using the esx framework.
+Introducing Documents, a great roleplaying addition script for fivem servers using the esx framework.
+This script provides creation, signing, copying and displaying of documents to enrich players' roleplaying experience.
 Basically you have two type of documents:
 * Public documents

   These are accessible by everyone and are mostly documents required by services or other jobs to be filled and signed by you for some purpose.

 * Job specific documents

-  These are documents available only to assigned jobs and consist of documents that need to be filled and signed by people working that specific jobs.
-Examples are licenses
+  These are documents available only to assigned jobs and consist of documents that need to be filled and signed by people working that specific job.
+Examples are licenses, reports, permits

 ## Features
 The following document functions are available